sandersbrad/Grounded/README.md

 - [ ] Send inquiries
 - [ ] Search for properties by location
 - [ ] Search for properties by price

+##To-dos
+A list of quick implementations if time is permitting

+- [ ] Validate email with regex

 ## Design Docs
 * [View Wireframes][views]